a-h/templ/docs/docs/03-syntax-and-usage/09-css-style-management.md

 ## CSS elements

-You can use a standard `<style>` element within a template and its contents will be rendered to the output without any changes.
+The standard `<style>` element can be used within a template.

+`<style>` element contents are rendered to the output without any changes.

 ```templ
 templ page() {